top of page

 new cover.jpg

-Ahon Gooptu is an actor, playwright, collaborator, and scholar from Kolkata, India.
-In the last six years, he has found semblances of home in Iowa, Illinois, Washington, Connecticut, and Florida.
-He is drawn to interdisciplinary collaborations for telling queer, brown, and/or migrant narratives.
+Ahon Gooptu is a playwright/screenwriter, actor, producer, collaborator, and scholar from Kolkata, India.
+In the last seven years, he has found semblances of home in New York, Illinois, Iowa, Washington, Connecticut, and Florida.
+He is drawn to interdisciplinary collaborations for telling queer, brown, and/or migrant narratives both in India and the United States.
+He is currently based in Kolkata and New York.

-Ahon is Artistic Associate with Make/Shift Theatre Company, Associate with Pickle Factory Dance Foundation, former Repertory Member with Ranan, Finalist for Definition Theatre's Amplify Series Two (2022), Semifinalist for Playwrights Foundation's 46th Bay Area Playwrights Festival (2023), and inaugural recipient of the Sandy Moffett Award for Practice in Theatre and Dance (2021).
-Ahon has previously worked with the Steppenwolf, Taproot Theatre, The Red Curtain International, Lime Arts Productions, Farmers Alley Theatre, and the Kennedy Center.
+Ahon is Communication and Gallery Associate with Experimenter and founding member of artist collective Curl.
+His previous roles include Marketing Manager with Pickle Factory Dance Foundation, Artistic Associate with Make/Shift Theatre Company, and Repertory Member with Ranan.
+He is a Finalist for Definition Theatre's Amplify Series Two (2022), Semifinalist for Playwrights Foundation's 46th Bay Area Playwrights Festival (2023), and inaugural recipient of the Sandy Moffett Award for Practice in Theatre and Dance (2021).
+Ahon has previously worked with the Steppenwolf, Taproot Theatre, The Red Curtain International, Treasure Trunk Theatre, Lime Arts Productions, Farmers Alley Theatre, and the Kennedy Center.

 He has published a short collection of plays, All That Glistens (Grinnell College Press, 2021) and co-authored a chapter included in Shakespeare and Digital Pedagogy: Case Studies and Strategies (Bloomsbury, The Arden Shakespeare, 2022).
-He has a chapter upcoming in Shakespeare Adaptations on the Indian Screen (Bloomsbury, 2023).
+He has a chapter upcoming in Shakespeare Adaptations on the Indian Screen (Routledge, 2025) and working on a new collection of family plays, It Takes Three.

 Ahon holds an MA in Theatre from Florida State University, a BA in Theatre and English from Grinnell College, and has trained at the Eugene O'Neill Theater Center's National Theater Institute.